-PU foam (OCF)
+Polyurethane (PU) one-component foam (OCF)

-Polyurethane one-component foam (OCF) technology
+PU foam (OCF) technology

-These OCF manufacturers work together within FEICA to develop standards and professionalise the industry.
+OCF manufacturers representing more than 90% of the market in Europe are members of FEICA.
+These OCF manufacturers work together within FEICA to develop standards and further professionalise the industry.
 An important achievement of the group has been the development of standardised test methods, which allow the performance of OCF products to be measured, compared and communicated in an accurate manner for the first time.

-The last 50 years have seen the introduction of many new devices and systems aimed at saving labour, providing entertainment and comfort, and enhancing productivity and communication: From dishwashers to satellite TV; from central heating to factory automation; and from personal computers to smartphones.
+The last 50 years have seen the introduction of many new devices and systems aimed at saving labour, providing entertainment and comfort, and enhancing productivity and communication: from dishwashers to satellite TV; from central heating to factory automation; and from personal computers to smartphones.
 Useful and enjoyable as these developments are, they have led to a rapidly increasing demand for energy in our homes, offices and factories.
 However, innovation in construction technology is helping to redress the balance.
 Double glazing, better insulation, smart control systems and improved construction methods and materials all help to reduce the consumption of energy.

-One-component foams play an important role in this context by improving energy efficiency and helping create a more pleasant environment.
+OCFs play an important role in this context by improving energy efficiency and helping create a more pleasant environment.
 They bring significant benefits to window and door installation tasks.
 OCFs connect, provide thermal and acoustic insulation and render joints airtight, while still allowing water vapour to migrate.
 Quick and easy to use, they are typically supplied in convenient pressurised containers and extruded on-site.
 Application takes a matter of minutes and they usually cure in little over an hour.

-OCF: Generic term for moisture curing one-component foams dispensed from pressurised containers ("aerosol cans”) as well as self-curing two component foams dispensed from pressurised containers ("1,5 component foams”).
+OCF: Generic term for moisture-curing one-component foams dispensed from pressurised containers ("aerosol cans”) as well as self-curing two-component foams dispensed from pressurised containers ("1.5 component foams”).
 Often also referred to as PUR or PU foam.

 Standard Test Methods guarantee consistency and comparability

 A challenge faced by the industry had been the lack of official standards for the verification and comparison of OCF products.
-Although there are many standards available for polyurethane (PU) foams, most are not appropriate for OCFs because they were developed for manufactured, cured PU foams.
+Although there are many standards available for PU foams, most are not appropriate for OCFs because they were developed for manufactured, cured PU foams.
 As a result, they do not give a reliable indication of the quality of an OCF because they do not take into account the application process, which has a huge bearing on the ultimate quality of the OCF.

 Publications and support